Didn’t think Blackness was a trend

 We’re so used to listening to our regular type of music such as: R&B, Rap, Hip Hop, Country, Techno, etc. The world of K-pop has always been present for decades now, but it hasn’t shown much groundbreaking momentum till somewhere around 2014.
 It became more than just vocal singers, no, it brought in Rap and Hip Hop to add some... spice to their brands.

 The newer idols, whether their groups, duos, or solo artists have taken wind of that kind of extra sound to make their beat better and entertaining.
 Some sound great and others aren’t as popular as the previous ones.
 Although the music sounds amazing, you tend to notice certain, how do you put this, appearances or designs that look a little too close to how Black people normally turn up every day.
-Part of their culture.
+Part of our culture.

-Don’t think it’s been done other than in YouTube video form, but Black influence is real better known as Blackfishing.
+Don’t think it’s been done other than in YouTube video form, but Black influence is real, better known as Blackfishing.

 Blackfishing are the actions of a non-Black person, often a white individual, altering their appearance to incorporate aspects of Black beauty and culture into their looks.
 It’s also closely associated with ‘catfishing’.